ChristianGrimberg/powershell-training/README.md

     $folder.CreationTime # For example, using a property of this object
     ```

-## Operate and combine CmdLets in PowerShell
+## Combine operations with CmdLets in PowerShell

 * Operators: